 But that’s no longer an issue.
 Every policy is available to every applicant during open enrollment.
 Medical underwriting is no longer used, and people are no longer stuck with the plan they have because of their medical history.
 So it no longer makes sense for carriers to sunset products; instead, they make changes as necessary, applying them to existing policyholders as well as new applicants.
 And in turn, every policyholder has the option of switching to any other plan during open enrollment, regardless of pre-existing conditions.

 Although new plan designs were rolled out on a regular basis prior to 2014, carriers are working in a significantly different landscape now.
-Nationwide, carriers have struggled with financial losses in 2014, 2015, and 2016.
+Nationwide, many individual market carriers have struggled with financial losses since 2014.
 The adjustments they’re making in order to remain viable and competitive mean that plan changes are more common than they were prior to 2014.

 When plan designs are phased out and replaced, carriers “map” insureds to different plans that are the “most similar” to what they currently have.
 It’s a better option than having policyholders lose their coverage altogether if they don’t return to their exchange to actively research and select a new plan.